darinz/PSL/13_recommender_system/02_content-based.md

 3. **Feature Engineering**: Requires domain expertise
 4. **Limited Discovery**: Focuses on similar items rather than diverse recommendations

+**Intuition**: These limitations are like the challenges of having a very picky friend:
+- **Feature Dependency**: Like needing detailed information about every restaurant to make recommendations
+- **Overspecialization**: Like only recommending Italian restaurants when you might also enjoy Thai or Mexican
+- **Feature Engineering**: Like needing to understand what makes a good restaurant recommendation
+- **Limited Discovery**: Like missing out on great experiences outside your usual preferences

 ## 13.2.2.
 Item Profiling

 Item profiling is the process of representing items as feature vectors in a high-dimensional space.
 This is the foundation of content-based filtering, as it enables mathematical operations on item characteristics.

+**Intuition**: Item profiling is like creating detailed personality profiles for every item in your catalog.
+Just as you might describe a person as "outgoing, athletic, loves Italian food, and enjoys outdoor activities," you describe items in terms of their key characteristics.
+A movie might be "action-packed, sci-fi, has strong female leads, and is 2 hours long."

 ### Mathematical Framework for Item Profiling